Social Security Number

 A Social Security Number (SSN) is a 9-digit identification number, assigned by the U.S. government, that is used for tax reporting purposes.
 It is NOT employment authorization.

 Who is eligible for an SSN?

-As an F or J student, you are eligible for a SSN if you have an actual job offer.
+- F1 students must have a job offer.
 Students who have never worked on campus, but who find authorized employment off campus (like CPT or OPT) are also eligible to apply for a SSN.
-Persons with F-2, H-4, B-1 or B-2 status may not be employed and cannot obtain a SSN.

 Why do I need a SSN?

-Non-US citizens are legally required to provide a US SSN:
+Non-US citizens who are legally employed are required to provide a SSN:

 - For wage and tax reporting purposes